DevOps Institute

 Continuous Testing

-Continuous testing is probably the easiest of these four ideas to distinguish from the other continuous processes.
-It means that organizations are using test automation tools to get feedback to developers as quickly as possible.
+Continuous testing refers to running tests during the entire development lifecycle of a system, not waiting until the final stages, making testing part of the delivery pipeline to have a real-time status and feedback on software quality.
 Its goal is primarily to speed up the development and deployment processes, and it’s a key ingredient to enabling continuous integration, continuous delivery, and continuous deployment.

 Community at DevOps Institute